aldringordon/old-githubpages/_posts/2022-11-25-i-dont-like-this-website-either.md

 - actually just build one from scratch (which i really want to do)

 im heavily leaning towards just making one from scratch but ill leave this one here **for now**...

+---

+*update: i dont like the stupid reload button*